awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 by age(datfrozenxid) desc limit 20;
 ```

-For example, the results of running the above query could be the following:
+For example, the results of running the preceding query might be the following:

 ```
 datname    | age